 That’s a common question as far as when to start taking a supplement.
 Do I need to see a health care provider or a supplement expert?

-At the end of the day, I think there are probably a few cases where you might be okay, but for the most part I would say it's hard to know, so better safe than sorry.
-So it's always important to really try to find a health care provider before you start grabbing the supplement off the shelf.
+There are probably a few cases where you might be okay, but for the most part I would say it’s hard to know, so better safe than sorry.
+So it’s always important to really try to find a health care provider before you start grabbing the supplement off the shelf.

 In many cases, we’ve seen folks that we take off supplements in the clinic.
 Many folks would be surprised to hear that working within integrative medicine or complementary medicine that we actually take people off more supplements than we put them on.
 And that’s true every single day.
 I have folks coming in with handfuls of different vitamins and supplements and when we get to the point of why you’re taking this, what have you seen with utilizing it, in most cases it’s not uncommon for patients to say, “Gosh I wish I could have talked to you before I started that because now you know there’s more confusion than confirmation.”